Project WP #654: WP6 - Supporting Blue Economy: VREs Development [Months: 1-30]

 If you decide to do so by exploiting the SDI, then we can configure a job that periodically update the data from Copernicus and you will always get up-to-date information.

 #6 Updated by Gianpaolo Coro about 2 years ago

 Since the dataset was taken from Copernicus, it is a gridded NetCDF and could be remotely accessed through the OPeNDAP protocol.
 On DataMiner, we have a process to extract geospatial information from a NetCDF file hosted in the e-Infrastructure:

 And obviously, another to publish a NetCDF in the e-Infrastructure (indeed on the Thredds service http://thredds.d4science.org/thredds/catalog/public/netcdf/catalog.html), so that you can later reuse it in the process above:

 Provisioning a geospatial file with a client is a very ancient practice, that has gone extinct and is currently used only when a NetCDF file is too large, is unstructured, and has too high 4D resolution (e.g. Gebco bathymetry), which is not the case of SST.

-#7 Updated by Dimitris Katris almost 2 years ago
+#7 Updated by Dimitris Katris about 2 years ago

 Our ultimate goal is to do what Lino suggested, register the dataset to geoanalytics and fetch the data through WCS.
 We have recently added support for raster data (#7144) but we still miss some steps in order to be able to offer the dataset by the platform.
 If we do so, then we will switch the implementation of the library to get the data from this source and perform some caching/prefetching rather that have them embedded.
 But we also needed to facilitate the implementation of global performance model evaluation that I2S currently develops and offer this first version of the library fast so that they can proceed with their tasks.